Skip to main content

 A City with Rich History and Vibrant Culture

 Glasgow, Scotland's largest city, is known for its rich history, vibrant culture, warm hospitality, and committment to sustainability, making it an ideal location for BACO 2026.
 The city is easily accessible from all parts of the UK and internationally.
-See further details below on the best routes to Glasgow and the SEC.
+For further information on how to get to Glasgow and the SEC please click here.

 During the 18th and 19th centuries, Glasgow became a key player in the Industrial Revolution, known for shipbuilding, engineering, and trade.
 The River Clyde, running through the heart of the city, was a major hub for shipbuilding, making Glasgow one of the world’s most important industrial cities.
 Today, while its industrial roots remain visible, Glasgow has transformed into a modern city renowned for its cultural scene, with numerous museums, art galleries, theatres, and a lively music scene.